MacdonaldRobinson/godot-3d-multiplayer/README.md

 # Godot 3d multiplayer

-This is a sample project to get started with 3D Game programming using the Godot Game Engine.
+This is a sample project to get started with 3D multiplayer game programming using the Godot Game Engine.

 It has the following features
   - Lobby management